prose/prose/CONTRIBUTING.md

 ## Submitting Pull Requests

 All pull requests should be proposed to the [master](https://github.com/prose/prose/tree/master) branch.
 The `gh-pages` branch manages rebuilds to the server.
+All pull requests should include an update to the version in `package.json` according to [semver](http://semver.org/).

 ## Deploying
 1. `git checkout master && git pull`